-With over 100 restaurants on offer in Kitzbühel there is something to cater for every taste.
+Having over 100 restaurants on offer in Kitzbühel, there is something to cater for every taste.

 Whether your whole group visits one restaurant or you split up and come back together for an evening on the tiles there is a wide variety of options available.
 Groups visiting Kitzbühel can range in proficiency, if part of your group are beginners and some are advanced skiers you can all enjoy a day on the slopes.

-With over 179km of piste on offer there are plenty of slopes to satisfy every type of skier.
+With 230km of piste on offer there are plenty of slopes to satisfy every type of skier.
 The majority of slopes in Kitzbühel are ideal for beginners and intermediates.

 Intermediates will enjoy the Hahnenkamm area of Kitzbühel, it is covered with long cruisy blue runs and plenty of scope to head across to more challenging reds as you gain confidence.

 If you are up for a serious challenge then try your hand at the 35km Ski Safari which links the Hahnenkamm to Resterhöhe, the whole course is clearly marked with distinctive elephant signs.
 The course (one-way) takes a full day and those who’ve completed the course get the free bus back to Kitzbühel at the end of the day.